 For General Applications, parents may submit an online general application for admission for the current academic year and next academic year.
 There are waiting lists at each of our schools and the offer of a place is dependent on vacancy being available.

 Yes, the waiting lists for ESF schools are long.
 As of June 2014, there were about 3,000 on the waiting list for ESF primary and secondary schools.

-Applicants on the current waitlist will be sent a system email in March or April inviting them to reapply.
+Applicants on the current waitlist will be sent a system email in February or March inviting them to reapply.
 (No reapplication fee is required.)
 If no reapplication is received, the application will be considered withdrawn.

 INR applications may be made at any time.
 Exceptionally, INR applications for Year 1 and Year 7 entry in August 2015, can only be made on or after 3 September 2014.
 Applications should be submitted to ESF Centre, 25/F, 1063 King’s Road, Quarry Bay, Hong Kong.
 All Nomination Rights applications will be handled by the ESF Centre.

 INR applications are processed according to the date and time when the application form, together with the deposit of HK$50,000, is received at the ESF Centre.